 In line with the strategic priority to bridge education and practice, this network has been established for the benefit of law students and endeavors to optimise their career prospects and support the enhancement of transferrable skills through an array of events which are held on a monthly basis.
 It offers a platform through which students are able to connect with professionals from the legal field who share invaluable tips on career recruitment as well as provide an insight on the various paths that students can opt for within the legal profession in the UAE and beyond.
-The Network meetings are held every 4 to 6 weeks through different interactive sessions such as panel discussions, workshops, round-table discussions, and social/networking events.
+The Network meetings are held each term through different interactive sessions such as panel discussions, workshops, round-table discussions, and social/networking events.
 Those sessions focus on critical topics, such as qualification in various jurisdictions, alternative career paths for law graduates, use of social media, profile building, enhancing employability, the impact of technology in the legal profession, SMART contracts as well as other issues which emerge in the ever evolving legal world.

 The network is open to our students as well as junior legal professionals and industry professionals.
+We look forward to welcoming new members every year.

 As a Mentor you develop your communication and leadership skills.
 You also get the opportunity to help shape the Mentee’s understanding of the world of work.